d6t/d6tjoin/README.md

 ## Installation

+**0.2.0 is currently in beta.
+The github master is the latest dev version.
+The docs refer to <0.2.0**

 We recommend using the latest version from github `pip install git+https://github.com/d6t/d6tjoin.git`

 If you cannot install from github, use the latest published version `pip install d6tjoin`.